digint/btrbk/doc/install.md

 ### Alpine Linux

-btrbk is in `testing`, install with:
+btrbk is in the community repository

     apk add btrbk

 ### Void Linux